parsaeisa/Notes/Software engineering/Non-technical/managing.md

 * Each features that needs to be implemented has a priority and a manager should schedule their implementations carefully.

+* Not only there is no trade-off between sustainability and speed, but also they are on the same side.
+If a software is not being developed with sustainability, adding a new feature and debugging it takes much more time and reduces your speed.

+* **You need to have** technical debts, it's like a loan and it is inevitable.
+But you must spent some time to pay it back.

 Sometimes we don't know whether a policy or action is good or not.
 Sometimes we can stop thinking & investigating and test it for a while.
 For example in the case of features, we roll it out in buckets.
 These two are related.

 * Layers in a company are not seperated from each other.
 Each layer should consider other layers resources (hard & soft resources).
 You can see an example of cooperating between devlopers & QA layer in the **test automation** section of this document.